• Authorized ticket agency based in Vienna

 • Opera house: Vienna State Opera

-Mezzo-soprano Eve-Maud Hubeaux leads the cast as the iconic gypsy of the title - a woman desired by every man but determined to remain true to herself.
-David Butt Philip is Don José, the soldier who falls under her spell and sacrifices everything for her love, only to be cast aside when the swaggering bullfighter Escamillo (Erwin Schrott) piques Carmen’s interest.
-Maestro Alexander Soddy is on the podium to conduct the opera’s classic score, which features one instantly recognizable melody after another.
+Mezzo-soprano Aigul Akhmetshina leads the cast as the iconic gypsy of the title - a woman desired by every man but determined to remain true to herself.
+Vittorio Grigolo is Don José, the soldier who falls under her spell and sacrifices everything for her love, only to be cast aside when the swaggering bullfighter Escamillo (Erwin Schrott) piques Carmen’s interest.
+Maestro Pier Giorgio Morandi is on the podium to conduct the opera’s classic score, which features one instantly recognizable melody after another.

 Ticket information